By David Joel Miller.

 BPD is a painful disorder.
 Treating BPD is like treating a burn victim.
 They are in terrible pain.
 Just touching them (emotionally) may cause them to feel the pain.
 Helpers don’t like to hear their clients scream in pain.
 Clients in pain tend to lash out.
 Clients with BPD are more likely than other people to lash out at the therapist, walk out of session and even go out and try to hurt themselves.

-Their pattern of unstable relationships is so pervasive that they have difficulty forming a health relationship with the clinician.
+Their pattern of unstable relationships is so pervasive that they have difficulty forming a healthy relationship with the clinician.
 Just when we think we are helping them they may quit treatment and blame the clinician for their increased pain.
 They are also more likely to file complaints with the licensing board or even a law suit because they feel therapy did not help them and now their pain is even worse.

 Despite all these issues DBT does work and does help clients with BPD.